visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Using VisIt_'s test routines in other applications
 --------------------------------------------------
 VisIt_'s testing infrastructure can also be used from any VisIt_ installation by other applications that want to write their own Visit-based tests.
-For more details about this, see: Leveraging VisIt in Sim Code Regression Testing.

 Diagnosing pluginVsInstall failures
 -----------------------------------